Master's Concentration Options

 - Promotion and restoration of health, the prevention of illness and injury, and protection against work-related injuries and environmental hazards.

 Applicants to the Adult-Gerontology Primary Care Nurse Practitioner or Primary Care Family Nurse Practitioner programs may elect the Occupational Health Nursing concentration.
-Submit a Concentration Election Form to the Office of Student Academic and Multicultural Affairs.
+Submit a Concentration Election Form to the Admissions and Records office.
 If accepted, an experienced faculty advisor will help determine the sequencing of concentration coursework.
 The concentration requires 12 credits of additional coursework in addition to all required courses.

 Please contact us with questions.